openpublishoperation/devops-learn-pr/docs/agile/scale-agile-large-teams.md

 #### Epics

-Epics declare initiatives important the organizations success.
+Epics declare initiatives important to the organization's success.
 Epics may take several teams and several sprints to accomplish, but they are not without an end.
 Epics have a clearly defined goal.
 Once attained the Epic is closed.
 The number of Epics in progress should be manageable, to